BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Data-Layer/Geometry-Features.md

 ## Quick Geometry
 Each overlay type (marker, polygon, etc.) has a quick geometry property.
 Those are named after the overlays they will render.

-You can either use a native `google.maps.Data.Geometry` object if you have it at hand, like in the example above, or use one of the following to let the directive create one for ya:
+You can either use a native `google.maps.Data.Geometry` object if you have it at hand, like in the example above, or use corresponding quick geometry properties to let the directive create one for ya:
 ```html
 <bs-google-maps-feature [polygon]="[[1, 1], [2, 2], [3, 3]]"></bs-google-maps-feature>
 ```

-Have you seen [how geometries are generated natively](https://developers.google.com/maps/documentation/javascript/datalayer#polygon)?
-Quite the effort, right...?